 Truly integrated missile defense can never be static.

-Over the past 18 years, enhancements to C2BMC have:
+Through the years, enhancements to C2BMC have:

 - REDUCED C2BMC’s overall hardware footprint, decreasing operations and maintenance costs and reducing total system life cycle costs for the MDA

 - PROVIDED increased capacity to handle larger and more complicated threats by enhancing C2BMC’s sophisticated track processing, sensor and battle management algorithms to optimize how C2BMC processes data from all the MDS elements

 - EXTENDED the effective range of the Aegis Weapon System with an engage on remote capability that enables Aegis to engage threats based on data provided entirely from C2BMC

 - DEVELOPED a concurrent training system that allows Combatant Commands to train, test and rehearse mission scenarios while the system is in an operational state or “on alert”

 - IMPROVED sensor to shooter capabilities to allow better debris mitigation, boost phase cueing and improved situational awareness for users

 - DEPLOYED C2BMC to more than 30 locations around the world, including the U.S. Central Command, U.S. European Command, U.S. Northern Command and U.S. Strategic Command